MicrosoftDocs/Viva/Viva/learning/academy-copilot.md

 ## Configure Microsoft Copilot Academy

 Microsoft Copilot Academy is enabled by default and discoverable for users who meet the criteria within their Viva Learning app under the **Academies** dropdown navigation menu.

+Users with Microsoft Copilot and Viva Suite premium licenses will receive an in-app notification on Copilot Academy from Microsoft Teams.

 Admins can disable Microsoft Copilot Academy from the **Admin** tab in Viva Learning under the **Manage academies** section.